InnovArul/patchmatch_normxcorr/README.md

 # patchmatch_normxcorr
 This repository contains the source code for patch matching using Normalized correlation(NCC) layer and Cross-Input Neighborhood(CIN) layer published in WACV-2018.
+Paper can be found [here.](http://innovarul.github.io/docs/wacv_normxcorr_patchmatch.pdf)

 ## Video & Poster